 Going further, though, we should experiment with new forms of democracy.
 Given the complexity of the modern world, I am partial to the idea of increased specialization and delegated voting.
 It doesn't seem to make a lot of sense to have every representative vote on every bill, and even less so if most of the voting is simply along party lines.
 Instead, we should explore forms of democracy in which I can delegate my vote to people I trust on a specific set of issues, such as say energy policy.
 These delegates, in turn, would then elect a leader for the energy agency based on that leader's proposed policies.

 This is just one of many possible variations of democracy.
 With digital technologies we have a lot more possibilities that were not previously feasible.
-We should start to explore those.
+Take for example the town of Jun in Spain, which uses Twitter as a primary communication channel between citizens and government .
+We should start to explore more of these possibilities.

 As part of that exploration, we need to revisit our geographic units for decision making.
 How should we determine at which scale to address a particular problem?
 The key principle here is the one of “subsidiarity”: decisions should be made at the lowest possible level.
 Since we have one global atmosphere we need to learn to make some decisions globally, such as putting a limit on total greenhouse gases.
 But, staying with the same issue, the actual ways of achieving such a limit should be decided at lower levels, such as regions or countries.